shantanuuh/statica-chatbot/README.md

 A free, lightweight, cloud-powered RAG chatbot plugin for WordPress & WooCommerce.
 Uses **Hugging Face**, **Groq**, or **Together AI** APIs — all with **free tiers** available.

+---

+## 🛠 Development Note
+This plugin was **fully developed by Shantanu Harkulkar while working on AI automation solutions for Statica**, with a focus on building a free, efficient, cloud-powered RAG chatbot that any website can use.
+It is designed in a personalized way for Statica’s workflow, but you can use it as a reference to build your own version — or you can take my help if you need guidance.

+---
 ## 🚀 Features
 - 🧠 Cloud-based AI chatbot (no local models needed)
 - 📑 Automatic RAG indexing for: